Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 After hearing multiple times that Grindelwald and Dumbledore can't fight each other, we finally find out why.
 They made a "Blood Pact" when they were younger, it turns out, by cutting their hands and smushing the blood together.
 And for some reason this means one cannot defeat the other.

-But we don't know its terms -- what would happen if Dumbledore and Grindelwald did try and fight each other, for example?
+But we don't know its terms -- what would happen if Dumbledore and Grindelwald did try to fight each other, for example?
 Or whether it can be broken, and if so how?
-We must presume that it can, or that Dumbledore can find a way around it, because we know from the Harry Potter novels that Dumbledore kills Grindelwald eventually.
+We must presume that it can, or that Dumbledore can find a way around it, because we know from the Harry Potter novels that Dumbledore defeats Grindelwald eventually.
+Following this, Grindelwald was imprisoned for decades and is seen in the Harry Potter series when Voldemort visits him in pursuit of the Elder Wand.

 This is a new and intriguing type of magic, and probably the thing I'm most excited to find out more about in the next film.